Time Derivatives of Weak Values: Time Derivative of Weak values

-In Appendix~\ref{ap4} we have shown that the whole expression \eqref{LHD} becomes gauge dependent when arbitrary sates $\langle \egf |$ are post-selected.
-However, the gauge dependence of the LHD of a weak value disappears, and it becomes empirically measurable, when
+In Appendix~\ref{ap4} we have shown that, in general, \eqref{LHD} becomes gauge dependent when arbitrary states $\langle \egf |$ are post-selected.
+However, the gauge dependence of the LHD of a weak value disappears, and it becomes empirically measurable, when we fix the post-selected state as an eigenstate of an operator satisfying

 which means that $\opO |\egf \rangle =\ego |\egf \rangle$ .
-Thus, only some very particular states $\langle \egf |$ can be considered as post-selected to compute LHD.
+Thus, only some very particular states $\langle \egf |$ can be considered as post-selected states to compute LHD.
 Notice that Appendix~\ref{ap4} shows that \textbf{C4} is a necessary and sufficient condition.
 Then, only the term $\BW\big(\opC,0,t_R\big||\evf\rangle,|\p\rangle \big)$ remains in \eqref{LHD} and the LHD of the weak value is also a (gauge invariant) weak value.
 In particular, under this condition \textbf{C4}, a (gauge invariant) Ehrenfest theorem \cite{ehrenfest1927} for weak values can be written as:

 If $t_R=0$, the weak value provides simultaneous information on two operators.
 The fact that $[\opO,\opF]=0$ in \textbf{C4} is compatible with $[\opC,\opF]\ne 0$ so that the right-hand side of \eqref{dwvextra1} gives simultaneous information on two non-commuting operators $\opC$ and $\opF$.
-Wiseman's result on the local velocity \cite{wiseman2007} can be interpreted as a result of \eqref{dwvextra1}, as seen in detail later in the development of expression \eqref{weakvvelo} and in subsection~\ref{localvelocity}.
+Wiseman's result on the local velocity \cite{wiseman2007} can be interpreted as a result of \eqref{dwvextra1}, as seen in detail later in the development of \eqref{weakvvelo} and in subsection~\ref{localvelocity}.